Listeriosis

 Key Points

-• L. monocytogenes is very common in the environment but causes infection in only about 1600 people annually in the US, typically via contaminated food products.
+• L. monocytogenes is very common in the environment but causes infection in only approximately 1600 people annually in the United States, typically via contaminated food products.

-• Attack rates are highest in neonates, adults age 60, pregnant women, and immunocompromised patients.
+• Attack rates are highest in neonates, adults age 65, pregnant patients, and immunocompromised patients.

 • Various organ systems can be affected; maternal infection during pregnancy may cause fetal death.

-• Advise high-risk patients to prevent disease by not eating foods most likely to be contaminated.
+• Advise high-risk patients to prevent disease by avoiding foods most likely to be contaminated.

 Drugs Mentioned In This Article